dominx99/rpgjs-plugins/plugins/inventory/readme.md

 ## Description
 It's a plugin of [RPG JS](https://rpgjs.dev/) engine that gives possibility to manage inventory.

-...

 ## Features
-✅Move, stack, replace item in inventory
+✅Move, stack, replace item in inventory\
-✅Filling existing stacks while adding to inventory ⬜Configurable max stack size, currently max stack size is hardcoded to 200
+✅Filling existing stacks while adding to inventory\
+⬜Configurable max stack size, currently max stack size is hardcoded to 200

-...

 ## Installation

 You can easily install the RPG JS Plugin using npm.
 Open your terminal and run the following command: